AndyObtiva/glimmer-dsl-opal/README.md

 - [glimmer-dsl-xml](https://github.com/AndyObtiva/glimmer-dsl-xml): Glimmer DSL for XML (& HTML)
 - [glimmer-dsl-css](https://github.com/AndyObtiva/glimmer-dsl-css): Glimmer DSL for CSS (Cascading Style Sheets)

-## Background

-The original idea behind Glimmer DSL for Opal was that you start by having a [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) desktop app that communicates with a Rails API for any web/cloud concerns.
-The GUI DSL is very simple in Glimmer DSL for SWT.
-Once the app is built.
-You simply embed it in a Rails app as a one line require statement after adding the Glimmer DSL for Opal gem, and BOOM, it just works on the web inside a web browser with the same server/client communication you had in the desktop app (I am working on adding minimal support for net/http in Opal so that desktop apps that use it continue to work in a web browser).

-Part of the idea is that web browsers just render GUI widgets similar to those of a desktop app (after all a web browser is a desktop app), so whether you run your GUI on the desktop or on the web should just be a low-level concern, hopefully automated completely with Glimmer DSL for Opal.

-Last but not least, you would likely want some special branding on the web, so you can push that off to a web designer who would be more than happy to do the web graphic design and customize the look and feel with pure CSS (no need for programming with Ruby or JavaScript).
-This enables a clean separation of concerns and distribution of tasks among developers and designers, let alone saving effort on the web GUI by reusing the desktop GUI as a base right off the bat.

-Alternatively, web developers may directly use [Glimmer DSL for Opal](https://rubygems.org/gems/glimmer-dsl-opal) to build the GUI of web apps since it is as simple as desktop development, thus requiring a lot less code that is in pure Ruby only (as demonstrated in examples below) and avoiding opaque web concepts like 'render' and 'reactive' due to treating GUI as persistent just like desktop apps do.
-No HTML/JS/CSS skills are even required.
-Still, web designers may be involved with CSS only if needed, thanks to the clean semantic markup [Glimmer DSL for Opal](https://rubygems.org/gems/glimmer-dsl-opal) produces.

 ## Supported Glimmer DSL Keywords

 The following keywords from [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt) have partial support in Opal: